Board of Education Intent to Pursue Bond in the upcoming fall election

 LPSD Finance Audit Results

 Lewis-Palmer School District’s credit rating is again Aa2 which is above the nationwide school district median.
 Moody’s Investors Service, an independent credit rating agency, judged LPSD’s financial position as very strong exhibiting sound financial management.
 More information is available in Moody's Report.

-Why We Teach!
+Why We Teach

 At Ray E. Kilmer Elementary, we are dedicated to educating all students, honoring their individual growth, monitoring their achievements, and celebrating their successes.
 We set the foundation for lifelong learning, character development and the desire to achieve.
 We value the relationships with our school community and embrace a partnership of learning.
 It is our goal to create a trusting and safe environment where parents are proud to send their children and students are excited to attend.